Restaurant Etiquette in Japan: How to Avoid Serious Faux Pas

-At the end of your meal, if the check has not already been brought to the table, you can request it by asking “O-kaikei onegaishimasu” or “O-kanjo onegaishimasu.”
+At the end of your meal, if the check has not already been brought to your table, you can request it by saying “O-kaikei onegaishimasu” or “O-kanjo onegaishimasu,” which are interchangeable for “Check please.”
 In more casual eateries like izakaya, you can also cross your fingers to make an “x” symbol, though this should be avoided at nicer restaurants.

-It’s common to take the check up to the register at the restaurant’s entrance to pay as you leave.
-Many small, non-chain restaurants are cash only so you should check ahead if you plan to pay with a card.
+It is common to take the check up to the register at the restaurant’s entrance to pay as you leave.
+As mentioned earlier, many small, non-chain restaurants are cash-only so you should check ahead if you plan to pay with a card.
 Tipping is not practiced in Japan, so you shouldn’t leave any money or change on your table or the counter when you leave — otherwise you may find one of the restaurant staff chasing after you down the street to return your “forgotten” money.
-However, at izakaya and other similar eateries, you may have a seating charge known as “otoshi” automatically charged to your bill if you order any alcoholic beverages.

 In some Western-style restaurants, you may be asked to pay the check at your table.
 In such cases, there will be signage clearly displayed in English as this is not a traditional Japanese practice.
 Such Western-style restaurants may also factor in gratuity or a service fee automatically.